IU School of Education in Indianapolis hosts Summer Impact Programs

 Faculty Contact: Dr. Crystal Morton

-The Children’s Defense Fund (CDF) Freedom Schools program provides a 6-week summer enrichment experience through a research-based and multicultural curriculum that supports children and families through five essential components: (1) high quality academic and character-building enrichment; (2) parent and family involvement; (3) civic engagement and social action; (4) intergenerational servant leadership development; and (5) nutrition, health and mental health.
-The CDF Freedom Schools program is proudly rooted in the American Civil Rights Movement and the courageous efforts of college-age youth to make a difference.
+The Children’s Defense Fund (CDF) Freedom School program provides a 6-week summer enrichment experience through a research-based and multicultural curriculum that supports children and families through five essential components: (1) high quality academic and character-building enrichment; (2) parent and family involvement; (3) civic engagement and social action; (4) intergenerational servant leadership development; and (5) nutrition, health and mental health.
+The CDF Freedom School program is proudly rooted in the American Civil Rights Movement and the courageous efforts of college-age youth to make a difference.
 The CDF Freedom Schools program has its origins in the Mississippi Freedom Summer project of 1964, which brought college students from around the country to Mississippi to secure justice and voting rights for Black citizens.
-These early Freedom Schools aimed at keeping Black children and youth safe and giving them rich educational experiences that were not offered to them in Mississippi’s public schools.
-In collaboration with community partners (Indianapolis Public Schools, Indianapolis Freedom School Partnership) and other campus units (School of Liberal Arts, Office of Community Engagement- Families, Schools, and Neighborhood Engagement), the School of Education sponsors a summer Freedom School program at a local IPS elementary school and brings the resources of IUPUI to the community.
+These early Freedom School aimed at keeping Black children and youth safe and giving them rich educational experiences that were not offered to them in Mississippi’s public schools.
+In collaboration with community partners the School of Education and the Center for Africana Studies and Culture sponsors a summer Freedom School program at a local elementary school and brings the resources of IU Indianapolis to the community.

 Faculty Contact: Dr. Les Etienne